 Virtual players (vp1-3) are virtual players.
 Each must define the parent parameter that sets which real player's channels to use.
-The channels parameter defines which channels of the parent to use for this VP.
-For virtual players with more than one channels, a range of channels is specified.
-A single channel player (vp1) can be defined with the parameter channel.
-The index of the channel to use is given as the parameter.
-Note that for single channel, parameter channel is used, with more channels, parameter channels is used.
-Also note that the indexing of channel numbers starts from zero.
+The channel parameter defines which channels of the parent to use for this VP.
+A single channel player (vp1) can be defined with the index of the channel.
+For players with more channels, a range of channels is specified.
+Note that the indexing of channel numbers starts from zero.